Hindsight bias: Negative

 Hindsight bias causes overconfidence in one's performance relative to others.
 Hindsight bias decreases one's rational thinking because of when a person experiences strong emotions, which in turn decreases rational thinking.
 Another negative consequence of hindsight bias is the interference of one's ability to learn from experience, as a person is unable to look back on past decisions and learn from mistakes.
 A third consequence is a decrease in sensitivity toward a victim by the person who caused the wrongdoing.
 The person demoralizes the victim and does not allow for a correction of behaviors and actions.

 Medical decision-making

-Hindsight bias may lead to overconfidence and malpractice in regards to doctors.
-Hindsight bias and overconfidence is often attributed to the number of years of experience the doctor has.
-After a procedure, doctors may have a “knew it the whole time” attitude, when in reality they may not have known it.
-In an effort to avoid hindsight bias, doctors use a computer-based decision support system that help the doctor diagnose and treat their patients correctly and accurately.
+Hindsight bias may lead to overconfidence and malpractice in regards to physicians.
+Hindsight bias and overconfidence is often attributed to the number of years of experience the physician has.
+After a procedure, physicians may have a "knew it the whole time" attitude, when in reality they may not have known it.
+Medical decision support systems are designed to assist physicians in diagnosis and treatment, and have been suggested as a way to counteract hindsight bias.
+However, these decision support systems come with drawbacks, as going against a recommended decision resulted in more punitive jury outcomes when physicians were found liable for causing harm.